Yasumi Matsuno: Quest

 Matsuno began his career at the Japanese video game developer Quest Corporation.
-In 1993, he served as the director of Ogre Battle: The March of the Black Queen for the Super Famicom.
+In 1993, he served as the director of Ogre Battle: The March of the Black Queen for the Super NES.
 It is the first installment of an episodic series of tactical role-playing games.
-On naming the game, Matsuno was inspired by rock band Queen's second album, which contained two songs titled "Ogre Battle" and "The March Of The Black Queen".
-Even the Rhyan Sea, a location in the Ogre Battle world, is named after "Seven Seas of Rhye".
-The next game he worked on was Tactics Ogre: Let Us Cling Together, released in 1995 for the Super Famicom in Japan.
-The dark political narrative of the game revolving around the reality of war was inspired by Matsuno's outside perspective on events that unfolded during the Yugoslav Wars in the early 1990s, including the Bosnian Genocide.
+Matsuno was inspired by the British rock band Queen's second album, which contained the songs "Ogre Battle" and "The March Of The Black Queen".
+A sea in the Ogre Battle universe was also named after "Seven Seas of Rhye".
+The next game he worked on was Tactics Ogre, released in 1995 for the Super NES.
+The political narrative of the game revolving around the reality of war were inspired by the Bosnian Genocide and Yugoslav Wars at the time.

-Although Let Us Cling Together is the second entry released in the Ogre Battle franchise, it featured dramatically different gameplay than its predecessor.
-While Ogre Battle: The March of the Black Queen was more akin to a grand strategy role-playing game (RPG), Let Us Cling Together was a more intimate, squad-based, isometric tactical RPG.
-Let Us Cling Together then launched a sub-series within the franchise with Tactics Ogre being used to distinguish the two forms of gameplay in later sequels (notably Tactics Ogre: The Knight of Lodis).
-Let Us Cling Together has since been well received and in March 2006, readers of the Japanese magazine Famitsu voted it number seven among their 100 all-time favorite games.

 Square and Square Enix

 In 1995, Matsuno joined Square after quitting Quest.
 At Square, Matsuno directed and wrote Final Fantasy Tactics for the PlayStation.
 Similar in design and gameplay to Tactics Ogre, it was lauded for its highly intricate story.
 After the game's release, Matsuno and his team began development on Vagrant Story.
 Smaller in scope than Final Fantasy Tactics, it was highly regarded by critics and has gained somewhat of a cult following since its release.
 Matsuno supervised PlayOnline, Square's online multiplayer gaming software prior to its first beta release in 2001.
 He then served as producer for Final Fantasy Tactics Advance for the Game Boy Advance system, which shares the Final Fantasy Tactics system but has an entirely different storyline.

 In 2001, Matsuno was assigned to work on Final Fantasy XII as director together with Hiroyuki Ito.
 He came up with the game's original concept and plot.
 Matsuno reportedly was temperamental and refused to come to work for a month after part of the Final Fantasy XII team had left Square Enix to join Hironobu Sakaguchi's new company Mistwalker.
 In August 2005, it was officially announced that he had stepped down from his position on the project due to a prolonged illness.